tarwn/lessthandot-hugo/blogs/content/posts/2011-04-04-use-a-database-how-it.md

 P.S.

-Yes, I know, instead of having a player column I should have at least first and last name columns (preferably in a person table) but in the day and age of internet induced ADD I didn't feel it would add anything to the point I was trying to make in this post……so forgive me
+Yes, I know, instead of having a player column I should have at least first and last name columns (preferably in a person table) but in the day and age of internet induced ADD I didn't feel it would add anything to the point I was trying to make in this post......so forgive me

 \*** **Remember, if you have a SQL related question, try our [Microsoft SQL Server Programming][3] forum or our [Microsoft SQL Server Admin][4] forum**<ins></ins>